 Day 01: “RIP” by Nicholas Brancaccio.

-A strange, but fascinating distance between the player and the characters of “Screenplay In Autumn” unfolds, when they realize that their protagonist is not even the focus of the game’s story.
+A strange, but fascinating distance between the player and the characters in “Screenplay In Autumn” unfolds, when they realize that their protagonist is not even the focus of the game’s story.
 They have to reenact the story between a mother and her son by following the script’s instructions.
 To spoil the content of the play would mean to spoil the whole plot itself, so you better make sure to experience that one on your own.

 Day 03: “December 3rd” by Vladimere Lhore.